Blue16TheCoder/mystuff/README.md

-# mystuff is all of my coding projects that I make.
+# mystuff is coding projects that I make.